 Two other areas in which a public interest in nondisclosure has been upheld involve public records disclosure that would adversely affect the deliberative process of a local agency, or the personal security of a public official.
 In Times Mirror Co. v.
-Superior Court,126 for example, the State's refusal to release the Governor's schedule and appointment calendar out of concern for the disclosure of appointment calendars and schedules would "chill the flow of information" to the Governor and inhibit the free exchange of ideas in private meetings.
+Superior Court, 127 for example, the State's refusal to release the Governor's schedule and appointment calendar out of concern for the Governor's personal safety was upheld.
+Additionally, the State asserted that the disclosure of appointment calendars and schedules would "chill the flow of information" to the Governor and inhibit the free exchange of ideas in private meetings.
 The breadth of the request, however, may affect the balancing of interests.
-The public interest in nondisclosure may be less where the request is carefully focused and confined to a few documents.127
+The public interest in nondisclosure may be less where the request is carefully focused and confined to a few documents.
+128

-The Governor's office won another Public Records Act case on the "deliberative process privilege" and the exemption for "correspondence of and to the Governor"128 justifications in 1998 when the office refused to disclose applications submitted to the Governor for an appointment to a vacancy on a board of supervisors.129
+The Governor's office won another Public Records Act case on the "deliberative process privilege" and the exemption for "correspondence of and to the Governor''129 justifications in 1998 when the office refused to disclose applications submitted to the Governor for an appointment to a vacancy on a board of supervisors.130

-On the local level, a city's refusal to disclose the telephone records of council members was upheld to protect the same "deliberative process privilege."130
+On the local level, a city's refusal to disclose the telephone records of council members was upheld to protect the same "deliberative process privilege."
+131